-I have recently completed a PhD in seismology at UC Berkeley.
+I did my PhD in seismology at UC Berkeley.
 I worked with Richard Allen to constrain the seismic wave-speed structure with regional imaging methods.
 I am most interested in innovative methods of visualizing large datasets to find otherwise hidden information which may be key to solving the tectonic puzzle.

 My first published work used Ambient Seismic Noise to image the lithosphere in Cascadia.
 [PDF] This study stemmed from two Flexible Array deployments I helped install, maintain, and eventually decommission in Cascadia.
 The FACES (FlexArray along Cascadia Experiment for Segmentation) and FAME (Flexible Array Mendocino Experiment) combined for approximately 100 broadband seismic stations.
 Utilizing these arrays we also looked at shear-wave splitting, ambient noise source location, body-wave tomography, and joint inversion of ambient noise, teleseismic surface waves, and reciever functions.